j-ncel/sierpinski-chaos/README.md

    - Plot speed (`0` is fastest)
    - Dot count (number of points to plot)
    - Triangle height (size of the triangle)
-   - Optional: Text to plot instead of dots, and whether to randomize characters
+   - Optional: Text to plot instead of dots, and whether to randomize characters.
+   - Suggestion: Try to plot 💫 , 🌟 or your fav emojis!

 4. **View the result:**
    - The turtle graphics window will display the Sierpinski Triangle.